-Feminist Principles in Action: Insights from Anamaria Bejar of GACI, The Vaccine Alliance
+Feminist Principles in Action: Insights from Anamaria Bejar of Gavi, the Vaccine Alliance

 Over the past several months we have been exploring how leaders in global development bring feminist values into their work.
 We had the chance to connect with Traci Baird and Viviana Waisman and, in our third installment of the series, we welcomed Anamaria Bejar to share more about the future of feminist leadership, and women in leadership more generally, particularly in Global Health.